 The Piano Craft Gallery is a beautiful art gallery that has a full exhibition and events calendar.
 It received its name from the historic building in which it resides.
 The building originally housed a Piano Factory built by the Chickering family in 1853.
 Today, the gallery hosts events such as Caribbean Fashion Week, Figure Drawing classes, a Book Club, and various lectures and conversations.
 Other than events, the gallery exhibitions themselves are volunteer run and therefore only open Friday to Sunday.
 It is worth including in your weekend plans.

 When you are researching Symphony homes for sale, you should peek into the lofts housed in some of the buildings.
 The amount of music and art sewn within the fabric of this neighborhood is undeniable.

 Notable Restaurants and Shops in Symphony Neighborhood

 The eating and drinking side of this neighborhood has a college town feel that is both unique and fun There are fast food chains like Five Guys and Qudoba intermingled with Japanese, Caribbean, and Persian restaurants, as well as jazz venues.
-Local artists love the unique shops such as Flutistry Boston, New England Violins, and a sheet music shop called Music Espresso.
+Local artists love the unique shops such as Flutistry Boston and New England Violins.

 Darryl’s Corner Bar & Kitchen